 Love Your Neighbor(hood)

 There are many great organizations throughout Annapolis continuing their extraordinary missions meeting extraordinary needs.
 Here are a few non-profit organizations that are fine examples of neighbors helping neighbors, find one or several to support generously:

 Grow Annapolis is harvesting from its giving gardens and donates abundantly to the monthly food pantry at Eastport United Methodist Church.
 Click the logo for the link to their website

 St. Luke's Eastport Food Pantry

 St. Luke's Episcopal Church is an amazing church across the street.
 St. Luke's provides food to our neighbors every Tuesday at 10:45.
-Click the photo for the church website for more information and here is their link to give online.
+Click the photo for the church website for more information.

-Creating Communities mission is to designing and implement art, music and creativity programs to build expression, personal growth and life skills.
+Creating Communities mission is to design and implement art, music and creativity programs to build expression, personal growth and life skills.
 They have and intend to provided art, educational, snacks and fresh produce for the duration of the stay at home period.
 Click the logo for the homepage, click this link to give.